-I have been involved in a European Volunteering Service (EVS) project with Wonder Foundation for 2 months.
-The project tries to improve the integration of refugees and immigrants who arrive in London, but – to my surprise – I am the first one to benefit.
+I took part in the “A Refugee Like Me” project which tries to improve the integration of refugees in London.
+To my surprise, I am the first one to benefit.

 As part of my volunteering, I took part in the “A Refugee Like Me” project and attended the project workshop in October, alongside many other young people.
 We learned a lot, I was most impressed by the testimony of three young refugees because I had never met a refugee in person before.